runvnc/tinyvillage/index.md

 Regulations for residential construction can specify passive/efficient requirements such as maximal insulation, airtight construction with HRV, cooling tubes or heat pump, solar, energy storage, greywater recyling, etc.

+Separate structures will reduce noise pollution and increase privacy when compared to attached units.

 ## Localizing Food Production